-Expanded from an article in Ancestry magazine, July 2005
+Expanded from Ancestry magazine, July 2005

 It would be a remarkable odyssey in any age: the century-old headstone of an 11-year-old Jewish boy had been separated from its gravesite for nearly fifty years.
 On a brittle fall afternoon it came full circle in a one-of-a-kind re-dedication ceremony, having spent the last 35 years in the guardianship of a non-Jewish Portland family.
 How that family came by happenstance to be stewards of a Jewish child’s gravestone, and how the stone eventually made its way home after more than five decades is a detective yarn that went from dead end to happy ending in the space of just a few days.

 August 13, 2003

 Mom knew I loved a mystery.
 Attached to her email was a missive from the Jewish Genealogical Society.
 “JGSO received this message from Stuart Harris,” it read.
 “If you have any information, please contact Mr. Harris directly.”

 “I have a rather odd question,” began Mr. Harris’ memo.
 “My parents purchased a home in northwest Portland in 1969.
 In a detached garage was an old tombstone for Willie Senofsky, born April 1880, died April 3, 1892.
 The sellers of the house said they had found it while fishing.
 They had made a few unsuccessful efforts to find out where it belonged (probably in the late 1950s or early 1960s), then gave up.
 My parents owned the house for over 30 years, and when they sold it a couple of years back I was given Willie’s tombstone.
 I have assumed the Senofsky family was Jewish because the back of the tombstone is written in Hebrew.
 Any suggestions appreciated.”